voschezang/coding-handbook/management-principles.md

 Typical components:

+- Total total returns.
+Delivered  value rather than produced value.
+E.g.
+    - Profit minus expenses and inventory.
+    - Quality: high quality and low variance.

+- Relative returns.
+Delivered value relative to the effort or cost put into the system.
     - Efficiency: of the system as a whole or individual components (e.g. resources).
-- Quality: high quality and low variance.
+This consists of resource utilization and throughput.

 - Agility: be able to adapt.
 Typical influences are lead time, batch sizes

+Note that measures of success can be biased by how a component is perceived.
+E.g. a cost center of a profit center.